gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 ## 2. `limit`:

 The `limit` function is used to specify the maximum number of records to return in a query result.
 It defines the size of the page.

+## 3. Sorting:

+Pagination often requires a stable sort order to ensure consistency across pages.
+Without sorting, records may be returned in arbitrary order, which can lead to inconsistencies when paginating.